 How to Make this Black Bean Soup

 I begin by sauteing my mushrooms, onions, and red pepper together with a little olive oil in a stockpot until just tender, about 3 minutes or so.
 Then, I stir in my garlic and cumin and cook for another minute until the garlic and cumin become fragrant.
 For this soup, this little step helps to release the flavors of the cumin so that every single bite has just the right amount.

 Next, I add in my black beans and the stock.
 For the stock, I recommend using a vegetable stock if you plan on making this a vegetarian or vegan meal or you can use chicken stock if you prefer.
 Either works perfectly and tastes delicious!

-I then let my black bean soup simmer for about 10 minutes before serving.
+I then let my soup simmer for about 10 minutes before serving.

 So, all in all you’ve spent about 15 minutes cooking this soup and the prep just as easy – especially since you are either using black beans that you’ve cooked ahead of time and stored away in the refrigerator or a few cans of black beans, along with their juices.

 For serving, I like to top my soup with chopped fresh cilantro and some green onion.
 If you prefer to also include some dairy, you can top with shredded cheese and sour cream as well!

 Can this Soup be Made Ahead?

 Yes!
 Even though this soup comes together so quickly, it’s a breeze to make ahead if you wish!